k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 - Open Postman
 - Select the POST method and enter your Fabric Server Address: http://localhost:3213/api/authenticate in the URL window
-- Under the *body* tab, enter both username and password as keys and enter corresponding values (e.g. admin/admin)
+- Under the *body* tab, enter both username and password as keys and enter corresponding values (e.g. admin/admin).
+Similarily, an API key can be defined.
 - Click the SEND button
 - Open the *Cookies* tab next to the response body.
 - The API key is displayedin the value field - e.g: